ayanmitra2021/GenAI_Capstone_Project/ReadMe.txt

 1. Download all the above files in a folder.
 2. Make sure you have flask and all the other dependencies installed.
 3. Please make sure the index.html file is located inside the /templates folder otherwise the page will not render.
+4. Make sure the sample30.csv is located in the same folder where the app.py file is available.
-4. Go to command prompt and execute the following command "python app.py".
+5. Go to command prompt and execute the following command "python app.py".